Domestic Violence Lawyers Sydney

 With an impressive experience of over 29 years, we at Benjamin & Leonardo are a dedicated team of some of the best criminal defence lawyers in Sydney.

-If you or someone you know is charged with any domestic violence offence, book in a FREE consultation with us today for honest and workable advice regarding your case and penalty options.
+If you or someone you know is charged with any domestic violence offence, book in a first consultation with us today for honest and workable advice regarding your case and penalty options.

 To be found guilty of a domestic violence offence, the prosecution must prove beyond a reasonable doubt that: